shah253kt/arduino-nmea-parser-v2/docs/index.md

 `NmeaParserV2_MAX_FIELD_COUNT` (default: 16)

 This value determines maximum number of fields in an NMEA statement.
+Should be a value between 1 and 255 inclusive.

 `NmeaParserV2_MAX_FIELD_LENGTH` (default: 15)

 This value determines maximum character length in each field.
+Should be a value between 1 and 255 inclusive.

 ## Others